yugabyte/terraform-provider-ybm/docs/resources/aws_s3_integration.md

 # ybm_integration (AWS S3 Integration)

-Use this resource to create an AWS S3 integration for exporting PostgreSQL logs from your YugabyteDB clusters.
+Use this resource to create an AWS S3 integration for exporting PostgreSQL logs and DB audit logs from your YugabyteDB clusters.

 **Note:** This feature requires the S3 integration feature flag to be enabled.
 Set the environment variable `YBM_FF_S3_INTEGRATION=true` to enable this functionality.